Timmtet/Capstone-Project1/README.md

 The results have been clearly documented in the Jupyter Notebook.
 Please refer Arvato Project Workbook.ipynb.

-The blog post for this project is found in the link below: https://medium.com/@akintilotimileyin/capstone-project-customer-segmentation-5f2844515909
+The blog post for this project can be found in the link below: https://medium.com/@akintilotimileyin/capstone-project-customer-segmentation-5f2844515909